 Listing Courtesy of COLDWELL BANKER RESORT REALTY - R

-The goal of virtual tours is to show a comprehensive view of the subject properties, inside and out — a view that will ignite the imaginations of potential buyers.
-The importance of Sussex County virtual tours can’t be overemphasized!
-The buyers (and they are out there!) will be busier than usual.
+Short sales in Sussex County are still to be found for motivated and patient buyers.
+If you are looking to buy a home in the coming year, now is the right time to call me to start your search!
 Call/text 302-228-7871 or email me, Russell Stucki, REALTOR ® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.